 Whatever the problem may be, disassembling the faucet is often required for repairs.
 A quality repair kit should include tools like slip joint pliers or a basin wrench to reach the internal components.

 3. Confirm Whether a Part Needs Cleaning or Replacement

 Sometimes a problem can be resolved by simply reaching the affected component and giving it a thorough cleaning.
 But if the component is cracked or broken, replacing it is usually for the best.
 These small pieces aren’t expensive, so don’t worry about the cost of a new part for the spout, O-ring or any washers.

 This may be more complex for special faucets, like for an outdoor garden hose.

 Sometimes the damage is too widespread, or maybe you just don’t have a lot of DIY skills.
 Whatever the reason, there’s nothing wrong with calling a professional.
 They can remove the old faucet and seamlessly install your preferred replacement.

-Whether you need faucet repair or faucet installation, the professionals at Service Experts Heating & Air Conditioning can help.
+Whether you need faucet repair or faucet installation, the professionals at Stevenson Service Experts can help.
 We’ll ensure an affordable solution that doesn’t cost you everything but the kitchen sink.